Vampire/command-framework/readme/README_template.md

 With everything else using the default, this is already enough to have a working ping bot.
 A fully self-contained example can be found at `examples/simplePingBotJavacord`.

-To further customize the behavior of a command you can either annotate the command class or overwrite the according methods in your command implementation to replace the default implementations which evaluate the annotations.
+To further customize the behavior of a command, you can either annotate the command class or overwrite the corresponding methods.
+Annotations are ignored when the corresponding methods are overwritten, but they can still be separately evaluated or used as documentation.
+For all functionality this framework uses the command method implementations.
+The annotations are only read in the default implementations of those methods.
-Having annotations applied and at the same time overwriting the according methods makes only sense if you want the annotations only for documentary purpose or evaluate them yourself, as the default implementations of those methods are the only places where the annotations are evaluated by default.
-Every other place like for example command handler call the methods on the command implementation.

 #### Command Aliases

-By overwriting the `Command#getAliases()` method or applying one or multiple [`@Alias`][@Alias JavaDoc] annotations the aliases to which the command reacts can be configured.
-If at least one alias is configured, only the explicitly configured ones are available.
-If no alias is configured, the class name, stripped by `Command` or `Cmd` suffix and / or prefix and the first letter lowercased is used as default.
+By overwriting the `Command#getAliases()` method or applying one or multiple [`@Alias`][@Alias JavaDoc] annotations, the aliases to which the command reacts can be configured.
+If no aliases are configured, the class name, with the `Command` or `Cmd` suffix / prefix stripped and the first letter lowercased is used as a default.
+If at least one alias is configured, only the explicitly configured ones are used.

 #### Asynchronous Command Execution

-By overwriting the `Command#isAsynchronous()` method or applying the [`@Asynchronous`][@Asynchronous JavaDoc] annotation the command handler can be told to execute the command asynchronously.
+By overwriting the `Command#isAsynchronous()` method or applying the [`@Asynchronous`][@Asynchronous JavaDoc] annotation, the command handler can be told to execute the command asynchronously.

 How exactly this is implemented is up to the command handler that evaluates this command.
-Usually the command will be execute in some thread pool.
-But it would also be valid for a command handler to execute each asynchronous command execution in a new thread, so using this can add significant overhead if overused.
-As long as a command is not doing long-running or blocking operations it might be a good idea to not execute the command asynchronously.
-But if long-running or blocking operations are done in the command code directly, depending on the underlying message framework it might be a good idea to execute the command asynchronously to not block message dispatching which could introduce serious lag to the command execution.
+Usually the command will be executed in some thread pool.
+But, it would also be valid for a command handler to execute each asynchronous command execution in a new thread, so using this can add significant overhead if overused.
+If a command is not doing long-running or blocking operations, it may be preferable to not execute the command asynchronously.
+Although, if long-running or blocking operations are done in the command code directly, it may be preferable to execute the command asynchronously, as (depending on the underlying message framework) message dispatching could be blocked, introducing serious lag to the command execution.

-As the command executions are potentially done on different threads, special care must be taken if the command holds state, to make sure this state is accessed in a thread-safe manner.
+As the command executions are potentially done on different threads, special care must be taken, if the command holds state, to make sure this state is accessed in a thread-safe manner.
 This can of course also happen without the command being configured asynchronously if the underlying message framework dispatches message events on different threads.

 #### Command Description

-By overwriting the `Command#getDescription()` method or applying the [`@Description`][@Description JavaDoc] annotation the description of the command can be configured.
-Currently this description is used nowhere, but can for example be displayed in an own help command.
+By overwriting the `Command#getDescription()` method or applying the [`@Description`][@Description JavaDoc] annotation, the description of the command can be configured.
+This description is not currently used by this framework, but it can be used, for example, in a custom help command.

 #### Command Restrictions

-By overwriting the `Command#getRestrictionChain()` method or applying one or multiple [`@RestrictedTo`][@RestrictedTo JavaDoc] annotations and optionally the [`@RestrictionPolicy`][@RestrictionPolicy JavaDoc] annotation the restriction rules for a command can be configured.
+By overwriting the `Command#getRestrictionChain()` method or applying one or multiple [`@RestrictedTo`][@RestrictedTo JavaDoc] annotations, and optionally the [`@RestrictionPolicy`][@RestrictionPolicy JavaDoc] annotation, the restriction rules for a command can be configured.
 If multiple `@RestrictedTo` annotations are present and the default implementation of the method is used, a `@RestrictionPolicy` annotation that defines how the single restrictions are to be combined is mandatory.
-With this annotation the single restrictions can be combined in an all-of, any-of, or none-of logic.
+With this annotation the single restrictions can be combined using all-of, any-of, or none-of logic.

-For more complex boolean logic either overwrite the `getRestrictionChain` method or provide own CDI beans that implement the [`Restriction`][Restriction JavaDoc] interface and contain the intended logic.
+For more complex boolean logic either overwrite the `getRestrictionChain` method or provide custom CDI beans that implement the [`Restriction`][Restriction JavaDoc] interface and contain the intended logic.
 For the latter also helpers like [`ChannelJavacord`][ChannelJavacord JavaDoc], [`RoleJavacord`][RoleJavacord JavaDoc], [`ServerJavacord`][ServerJavacord JavaDoc], [`UserJavacord`][UserJavacord JavaDoc], [`AllOf`][AllOf JavaDoc],